localgovy/marketregular/content/blog/toronto-farmers-markets-by-day.md

 Here’s our take on which Toronto farmers' markets run Monday through Sunday.
 Hours from [MarketRegular](/).
 Tap a name for the live listing, or jump to [markets open today](/markets/open-today) and the [day-by-day directory](/markets/day).

 Seasons shift — confirm on the live page before you go.
-[St. Lawrence Market](/markets/st-lawrence-market) (South) is the permanent specialty hall, open most weekdays and Sunday; the Saturday farmers’ market is [North](/markets/st-lawrence-farmers-market) only.
+[St. Lawrence Market](/markets/st-lawrence-market) (South) is the year-round specialty hall, open most weekdays and Sunday; the Saturday farmers’ market is [North](/markets/st-lawrence-farmers-market) only.

 ---